pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

     <td>
      <p>...</p>
      <p class="hangingindent">
-     <ins onMouseEnter="mouseEnter(this)" data-issue="258">NOTE: Although normally named destinations can also be specified by the use of a name object, that particular usage of them is not provided for in this case.</ins>
+     <ins onMouseEnter="mouseEnter(this)" data-issue="258" data-iso="approved">NOTE: Although normally named destinations can also be specified by the use of a name object, that particular usage of them is not provided for in this case.</ins>
      </p>
     </td>
   </tr>